refola/piklisp/README.md

 # pyylisp.py
 Make Python-compatible programs via a Lisp dialect.
 Pyylisp is to have functions for everything you'd want to do in Python, combined with the power of everything you'd expect from a Lisp.

 This is the successor to the stalled [Pyylisp](https://github.com/refola/pyylisp) project I was writing in Go.
 Instead of using Go to make a different way of displaying Lisp, I'm using Python to make a Lisp interpreter that's integrated with Python.
-It's the simplest way I could think of to add "sufficiently powerful" metaprogramming to Python, while making it still look mostly like Python.
+It's the simplest way I could think of to add "sufficiently powerful" metaprogramming to Python, while making it still look kinda like Python.

 # Language Spec
 Pyylisp tries to match Python as much as possible, so the spec is defined in terms of what's different.
 Everything that doesn't work like in Python and isn't specified in the spec is a bug.